um-grex/grex-docs/content/english/ood/_index.md

 As for now, the following applications are supported:

 > - Linux Desktops in VNC
+> - GaussView GUI in VNC
 > - Matlab GUI in VNC
-> - GaussView GUI in VNC
+> - MetashapePro GUI in VNC
 > - RELION GUI in VNC
+> - Stata GUI in VNC
+> - VSCode server
-> - Jupyter Notebooks server
+> - JupyterLab server
 > - RStudio server
+> - Riken Job Composer

 As with regular SLURM jobs, it is important to specify SLURM partitions for them to start faster.
 Perhaps the __test__ partition for Desktop is the best place to start interactive Desktop jobs, so it is hardcoded in the Simplified Desktop item.